shorepine/tulipcc/README.md

 Tulip rev 4 supports:
 - 8.5MB of RAM
 - 8MB flash storage, as a filesystem accesible in Python
-- The [Alles](https://github.com/bwhitman/alles) 64-voice synthesizer engine running locally or as a control for an Alles mesh.
+- The [Alles](https://github.com/bwhitman/alles) 32-voice synthesizer engine running locally or as a control for an Alles mesh.
+Tulip's synth supports additive oscillators, an excellent FM synthesis engine, samplers, karplus-strong, filters, and much more.
 - Text frame buffer layer, 128 x 50, with ANSI support for 256 colors, inverse, bold, underline, background color
 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
 - A 1280x750 background frame buffer to draw arbitrary bitmaps to, which can scroll horizontally / vertically
 - WiFi, access http via Python requests or TCP / UDP sockets
-- Adjustable display clock, defaults to 24 MHz / 30 FPS.
+- Adjustable display clock, defaults to 30 FPS.
 - 256 colors
 - Can load PNGs from disk to set sprites or background, or generate bitmap data from code
 - Built in code and text editor
 - USB keyboard support
 - 500mA power usage including display, at medium display brightness, can last for hours on USB battery pack

 Tulip's "OS" is heavily based on the great work of [Micropython](https://micropython.org), which a lot of additions to support the Python REPL on screen and integrated into the display and sound system.
-Most of our code is in the ports/esp32/ directory.

 ## Usage